 Key stages and timing

-The timeframe for reviewing an application for a manufacturing licence/authorisation is 60 working days (Health Law Regulations).
-This timeframe will be reduced by up to ten working days if the application has been reviewed by one of the Third Health Institutions (private/public companies authorised by COFEPRIS to review regulatory submissions).
+The Health Law Regulations set 60 working days as the timeframe for reviewing an application for a manufacturing approval.
+This is reduced by up to ten working days if the application has been previously reviewed by an authorised third health institution (private/public company authorised by COFEPRIS to review regulatory submissions).

-COFEPRIS ensures the NOMs are enforced when a facility begins production and thereafter at least every two years.
+COFEPRIS ensures that applicable NOMs are followed, beginning when a facility begins production and at least every two years after then.

 Period of authorisation and renewals

-Manufacturing licences/authorisations are granted without a specific expiration date.
+Manufacturing approvals are granted without a specific expiration date.
 However, any modification of the list of manufactured products or change of address must be approved by COFEPRIS.

 Ensuring compliance with good manufacturing practices and standard operating procedures.